HR-6020-119

 Supporters argue

-Supporters argue that naming public facilities after fallen or distinguished servicemembers is a meaningful, low-cost way for Congress to honor military sacrifice and keep the memory of local heroes alive in their communities.
-They contend that Staff Sergeant Dueñez Jr.'s service merits lasting public recognition, and that such designations strengthen the community's connection to those who served.
+Supporters argue that naming public facilities after fallen or distinguished service members is a longstanding and meaningful way for Congress to honor military sacrifice at the community level.
+They contend that recognizing Staff Sergeant Dueñez Jr. in his home community of Plainfield, Illinois, provides a lasting, tangible tribute that connects local residents to his service.

 Opponents argue